gotnull/siriproxy-bacon/README.md

 Oracle of Bacon, Siri style!
 ============================

-This is plugin for SiriProxy the replicates the functionality at http://www.oracleofbacon.org
+This is a plugin for SiriProxy that replicates the functionality at http://www.oracleofbacon.org

 Setup
 -----